Click here to read the Memphis Daily News article spotlighting ICCS's innovative Early Childhood Program.

-ICCS is one of the few Memphis-area schools offering Spanish intensity classes in preschool and elementary school.
-Using music, interactive exercises, videos and games, students as young as 3 years old, learn a second language at an age when studies show foreign language skills are most easily developed.
+ICCS is one of the few Memphis-area schools offering Spanish intensity classes in our Preschool and Lower School.
+Using music, interactive exercises, videos and games, students as young as 3 years old learn a second language at an age when studies show foreign language skills are more easily developed.

-Our Spanish intensity classes lay the foundation for foreign language skills in middle and high school.
-By the time your child enters the sixth grade, he or she will have a firm grasp on a second language and will be poised to expand his or her Spanish language skills in our middle school Spanish program.
+Our Spanish intensity classes lay the foundation for advanced foreign language skills in Middle and Upper School.
+By the time your child enters the sixth grade, he or she will have a firm grasp on a second language and will be poised to expand his or her Spanish language skills in our Middle School Spanish program.

-At ICCS, we believe that to train a young person to be a fully capable student, it is essential to teach from a holistic approach, not just academic.
-For this reason, we are one of the few Memphis-area schools to offer mindfulness classes.
-The mindfulness curriculum is a holistic learning approach that focuses on the social/emotional connection, enabling students to develop self-awareness, increase concentration with their studies and to become more enlightened to the needs and feelings of others.
-Classes are led by Mrs. Suzanne Martin, who received training in the mindfulness curriculum developed by Mindful Schools in Oakland, California and introduced the curriculum to ICCS in the 2012-13 school year.
+At ICCS, we believe that to train a young person to be a fully capable student, it is essential to teach from a holistic approach.
+To that end, we are one of the few Memphis-area schools to incorporate mindfulness into our curriculum.
+Students from pre-K through 8th grade attend mindulness classes every week.
+Mindfulness is a holistic learning approach that focuses on the social/emotional connection, enabling students to develop self-awareness, increase concentration and become more enlightened to the needs and feelings of others.
+The program is led by Mrs. Suzanne Martin '78, who received training in the mindfulness curriculum developed by Mindful Schools in Oakland, California.